EtiennePerot/parcimonie.sh/README.md

 * `GNUPG_KEYSERVER`: Value for the `--keyserver` argument of `gpg`.
 If not set, no `--keyserver` argument is passed, which means your default keyserver will be used.
 * `GNUPG_KEYSERVER_OPTIONS`: Value for the `--keyserver-options` argument of `gpg`.
 If not set, no `--keyserver-options` argument is passed.
 * `TMP_PREFIX`: Prefix for temporary files.
 Defaults to `/tmp/parcimonie`.
+* `PARCIMONIE_CONF`: If set, this file will be sourced before running.
+Useful to set environment variables without polluting the environment too much.

 ## Why a reimplementation?